Viriya-Ashin/Readme-Generator/Develop/README.md

 ![License](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-Readme-generator is a Node.js command-line application and answering a series of prompts.
+Readme-generator is a Node.js command-line application and answering a series of prompts questions.

 ## Table of Contents
 - [Description](#description)